Close

 Standardized tests theoretically measure how well a student and the school are performing.
 In some states, these tests determine which students will graduate or go on to the next grade.

-Find out how your child’s school will use test scores and how the scores might affect your child’s education.
+Find out how your student’s school will use test scores and how the scores might affect your child’s education.
 States also use the standardized test scores to issue School and District Report Cards, which show how well each school and district are doing.

-Do not overly emphasize test scores or results, but be clear about what will be different at the new school.
+Don’t put too much weight on test scores or results, but be clear about what will be different at the new school.
 Assure children that good study habits all year as well as practice sessions with teachers can help them feel less stressed about standardized testing and changing schools.

 Resources, Benefits and Military OneSource Services for Pre-K to 12 Education